blender/blender/source/gameengine/PyDoc/bge.types.rst

       runtime linear error (in Blender units) on constraint at the current frame.

       This is a runtime value updated on each frame by the IK solver.
-Only available on IK constraint and iTaSC solver. **type** float
+Only available on IK constraint and iTaSC solver.

+      :type: float

    .. attribute:: rot_error

-      Runtime rotation error (in radiant) on constraint at the current frame. **type** float.
+      Runtime rotation error (in radiant) on constraint at the current frame.

+      :type: float.

       This is a runtime value updated on each frame by the IK solver.
 Only available on IK constraint and iTaSC solver.